solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # Experiments

 ## Evaluation Results
 The network was evaluated on a subset of the ShapeNet dataset [[5]](#5) wich includes eight classes of objects: table, chair, car, airplane, sofa, lamp, vessel, cabinet.

-30,974 different models were used and for each model, 50 pairs of partial and completed shape were generated through 50 different camera poses, resulting in a training and testing set with a combined size of 30,974\*50 = ~1.5mil samples.
+From ~30k objects in the dataset, 1.5mil training samples were created by using different camera poses to simulate different view angles.

 While the network was trained on the EMD distance, it was evaluated both on the CD and EMD.
 In both metrics, the network beats the state-of-the-art at the time of publishing the paper for each object class.